-1. Preparation and Participation (30%)
+1. Preparation and Participation (35%)

-- Attend every class having fully prepared so that you can actively participate in in-class activities - Actively engage in pair, group and whole-class interaction and facilitate learning from each other
+- Attend every class having fully prepared so that you can actively participate in in-class activities - Actively engage in pair, group and whole-class interaction and facilitate learning from each other - Give in-class oral progress report of about 3 to 5 minutes regularly - Give 10- to 30-minute presentation at different stages of the project (e.g. interview theme, interview questions, research findings, outline of your interview article, etc) - Engage in peer feedback

-2. Homework assignments (5%)
+2. Homework assignments (10%)

-- Submit worksheets related to in-class activities - Submit worksheets which walk you through the interview project
+- Submit worksheets related to in-class activities - Submit worksheets which walk you through the interview project - Keep research logs - Write email drafts and send emails